 After the first few weeks, symptoms will begin to fade significantly.
 Some users may experience long-term symptoms known as post-acute withdrawal syndrome (PAWS) if they were heavy sleeping pill abusers.

-Sleeping Pill Rehab Options
+Sleeping Pill Treatment and Rehab

 Many people are under the false impression that a rehab center is strictly a place where people will go for drug addiction and stay for a month or more.
 While this is true of inpatient treatment providers, not all drug rehab is that intensive.

 If you or a loved one is seeking guidance and support to handle a sleeping pill addiction, there are many different types of treatment providers that you can choose from.

 Medical detox is a medically supervised detoxification program that occurs at the beginning of most treatments.
 It is available at an inpatient level for severe addiction, but in many cases is perfectly safe to experience in an outpatient capacity.

 Most symptoms of withdrawal from sleeping pills are not life-threatening.
 However, medical detox can provide you with guidance and support (including prescriptions to taper your medication) that can help lessen your withdrawal symptoms.

 For individuals with a severe addiction to sleeping pills (and potentially other drug use), inpatient rehab may be the best option.
 Inpatient treatment centers typically require a minimum 30-day commitment, where the patient will live at the rehab facility for the duration of their addiction care.

 Inpatient rehab provides the highest level of care available for sleeping pill addiction along with the most structured daily schedule.

 Outpatient rehab is often the treatment type of choice for those with mild to moderate sleeping pill addiction.